aliceC119/circle/README.md

 All information about the structure can be found in the README of the API [here](https://github.com/aliceC119/drf-api-circle)

 ### Feature

++ These are the features available in this project:
+   - **SignUp**: New users can register to use this app.
+   - **SignIn**: Registered users can log in to access the app.
+   - **Add a Post**: Users can upload a photo of their choice and publish a post.
+   - **Edit a Post**: Users can edit their own existing post.
+   - **Delete a Post**: Users can delete their own existing post.
+   - **Add a Video Post**: Users can create a video post by pasting a YouTube URL.
+   - **Edit a Video Post**: Users can edit their own existing video post by updating the YouTube URL, title, and description.
+   - **Delete a Video Post**: Users can delete their own existing video post.
+   - **Like a Post**: Users can like a post by clicking the heart icon, the like count will be updated accordingly.
+   - **Unlike a Post**: Users can unlike a post by clicking the heart icon again.
+The like count will be updated accordingly.
+   - **Like a Video Post**: Users can like a post by clicking the heart icon, the like count will be updated accordingly.
+   - **Unlike a Video Post**: Users can unlike a post by clicking the heart icon again.
+The like count will be updated accordingly.
+   - **Comment on a Post**: Users can comment on a post, and the comment count will be updated accordingly.
+   - **Delete a Comment on a Post**: Users can delete a comment, and the comment count will be updated accordingly.
+   - **Copy Link**: Users can copy the link of a post or video post by clicking the chain icon.
+They can then paste the link anywhere they would like to share the post or video post.
+   - **Profile**: Users can update their personal information in their profile, such as bio, profile picture, their username and password.
+They can also view the number of posts and video posts they have published in the app, and the number of followers they are folllowing in the App.
+   - **Followers/Following**: Users can follow other users by clicking the follow button.
+   - **Unfollow/Unfollowing**: Users can unfollow other users by clicking the unfollow button.

 These are features that I would like to add to this project in the future.
 + Share a Post / Video Post: Allow users to share the post/video without following the owner of the post/video.
 + Create groups: Help group users with similar interests and increase their engagement and connection within Circle.